bipropellant/bipropellant-hoverboard-firmware/README.md

 c/ to include a RPi ZeroW inside the hoverboard.
 Done.

-Added:
+# Added:

-Software serial: This allows you to use ANY GPIO pins (with modififcation) as serial.
+*Software serial:* This allows you to use ANY GPIO pins (with modififcation) as serial.
 Probably best to stay at 9600 baud, as the receive interrupt is serviced at 8x the bitrate.

-Sensor reading: It reads the original serial data (9 bit) from the original sensor boards from USART2&3.
+*Sensor reading:* It reads the original serial data (9 bit) from the original sensor boards from USART2&3.

-Sensor control: Sensor data can control the PWM demands (power to the wheels).
+*Sensor control:* Sensor data can control the PWM demands (power to the wheels).
 Double tap on pads to enable.

-Serial diagnostic control: Protocol.c implements a simple ASCII serial protocol which allows for manual control of the board.
+*Serial diagnostic control:* Protocol.c implements a simple ASCII serial protocol which allows for manual control of the board.

-Serial Machine control: Protocol.c implements the bones of an acked/checksummed serial protocol.
+*Serial Machine control:* Protocol.c implements the bones of an acked/checksummed serial protocol.
 Embryonic as yet, but intended to be a generic control protocol for the hoverboard.

-PID Control: PID control loops for control of Speed (in mm/sec) and Position (in mm).
+*PID Control:* PID control loops for control of Speed (in mm/sec) and Position (in mm).
 Currently separate control modes, and parameter need better tuning.

-Hall Interupts: used to read position and spped data.
+*Hall Interupts:* used to read Position and Speed data.

-Flash settings: implements a flash page available for efficitent storage of parameters (currently unused, but tested).
+*Flash settings:* implements a flash page available for efficitent storage of parameters (currently unused, but tested).

 Should work with original control settings (in config.h), but not tested...

-#RPiZeroW
+# RPiZeroW

 I installed an RPiZeroW inside the hoverboard, powered from a DC-DC convertor off 12v, adn connect to the hoverboard via an STLINK and a USB serial.

 To program the firmware from the RPiZeroW: